 If I have the opportunity to talk to a new mom before the second night then I will prepare her for it.
 I encourage an afternoon nap.

-CLUSTER FEEDING TIMES
+WHEN TO EXPECT CLUSTER FEEDING

 After the milk comes in cluster feeding is still common and normal.